Tomorrowdawn/Tomorrowdawn/README.md

 <em>University of Science and Technology of China (USTC) <br> School of Computer Science and Technology <br> 2023 - </em>
 </p>

+I served as a teaching assistant（TA） for *Algebra*，in 2023 fall.

 ### Projects